 I started in this business in 1983 with the Cigna Corporation doing fee-based financial planning on a consultative basis to clients.
 Cigna was one of the first firms to introduce a sophisticated comprehensive planning approach to helping clients meet their needs.
 More importantly, Cigna allowed me to be independent and have choice when it came to the solutions and services I provided to my clients.

 Over the next 34 years, I chose only to affiliate with independent firms like Cigna because I felt that the best way to service my clients was to use an independent, objective, and choice-based platform.
-Today, as we build out the next evolution of IFP and launch our own broker-dealer, we’re fiercely committed to making sure our advisors have choice in the products, insurance solutions, and services they offer their clients.
-To help explain why I think choice is so important, I’ve summarized in this post some of the main benefits of choice for advisors and their clients.
+Today, as we build out the next evolution of IFP and launch our own broker-dealer, we’re fiercely committed to making sure our financial professionals have choice in the products, insurance solutions, and services they offer their clients.
+To help explain why I think choice is so important, I’ve summarized in this post some of the main benefits of choice for financial professionals and their clients.

 Serving Different Needs

 One-size-fits-all or limited options, in my opinion, provide for inferior outcomes.
 Clients have different needs and objectives that many times can’t be serviced effectively by limited options.
-Captive firms that limit choice often restrict an advisor to using proprietary investment products with clients who could benefit from other products if they were available.
-They also often force the advisor to use a proprietary financial planning software or performance reporting tool that may not be as sophisticated as another tool an advisor might have chosen had they had the flexibility.
+Captive firms that limit choice often restrict a financial professional to using proprietary investment products with clients who could benefit from other products if they were available.
+They also often force the financial professional to use a proprietary financial planning software or performance reporting tool that may not be as sophisticated as another tool a financial professional might have chosen had they had the flexibility.

 Faster Technology Implementation

-Speaking of technology, platforms that support choice for advisors typically bring on new technology, products, and programs quickly as they become available.
-This enables the advisor to keep up with the latest and greatest methods of servicing their client’s needs.
-Change is occurring faster and faster in our business and the ability to keep up with that change can provide a competitive edge for our advisors and a better outcome for their clients.
+Speaking of technology, platforms that support choice for financial professionals typically bring on new technology, products, and programs quickly as they become available.
+This enables the financial professional to keep up with the latest and greatest methods of servicing their client’s needs.
+Change is occurring faster and faster in our business and the ability to keep up with that change can provide a competitive edge for our financial professionals and a better outcome for their clients.
 Firms that take years to implement new technology will be left behind as the pace of change increases.

 Cutting Expenses and Cost